hcliou/hcliou.github.io/_pages/about.md

 ## Trivia

-In my not-so-leisure time, I would devote my time to the following topics:
+1. In my not-so-leisure time, I would devote my time to the following topics:
+2. T
 * Physics
 * Psychology: especially Critical Psychology and other nonmainstream approaches
 * Sociology: theory and some emerging topics, such as emotion and friendship